-To reduce the risk of a student suffering from an anaphylactic reaction at Gladstone Park Secondary College, we have put in place the following strategies:
+To reduce the risk of a student suffering from an anaphylactic reaction at Example School, we have put in place the following strategies:

-students are discouraged from sharing food

-- garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty bag for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination - a general use adrenaline autoinjector will be stored at the school canteen, office and subschools for ease of access. - Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.